Click on photos for larger view.

 Munchies are NOT $18.00 peanuts.
 Lo siento, m’dear.
 We did do some damage the next day.

 The next day.
 Stomach virus in full swing at the entire resort.
-White Sulphur Springs, WV got a lot of us sick, natch it spread because of employees.
+White Sulphur Springs, WV got a lot of us sick, supposedly it spread because of employees.
 So not anyone’s fault at all.
 However, room service was busy and didn’t neglect a single detail.
 I know they felt bad because they probs had HEARD about dinner the night before.
 And that I missed my skeet shooting and horseback riding lessons that were supposed to work off my dinner from the night before.
 If you cannot tell, Charlotte and I went all out with the “I’m sick” grub: chicken noodle soup, large pot of hot water for green tea, honey for tea, dry biscuits, orange jello, and lemon wedges.
 Cheery goodness.
 L-O-V-E!
 Remember that vending machine we found?
-WELL, the hotel ran out of SODA so we sickly kids tried to explain to Aunt Mel where the hell the vending machine was and she totes mcgoats got lost trying to find it.
+WELL, the hotel ran out of SODA entiretso we sickly kids tried to explain to Aunt Mel where the hell the vending machine was and she totes mcgoats got lost trying to find it.
 Dad had to “go to town” (where are we, outside London?) and get us some ginger ale there instead.
 Righteous!

 FYI, while other people hated this night, I loved it.
 Just because of my antics with Charlotte.
 Best.
 Night.
 Ever.